hyiso/husky/README.md

 > Dart version husky (known in JavaScript comunity)

-Husky make it easy to manage you Dart and Flutter project's git hooks.
+Husky make it easy to manage your Dart and Flutter project's git hooks.

 # Install